AlexandraH-code/ms1-MaineCoon/README.md

 ### Device Testing

+I have tested the site on the devices below to ensure that the site works as it should and is responsive.
+The site has worked properly on both devices.

+* Samsung Galaxy S24 Ultra
+* Samsung Galaxy Tab S8

 ### Browser Compatibility

+In addition to Google Chrome, I have tested the website in the following browsers.
+The site works as well in them as it does in Google Chrome, the site is responsive and it works as it should otherwise.

+* Microsoft Edge
+* Opera
+* Firefox

 ## Deployment
 [(Back to top)](#index--table-of-contents)

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-* The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+This project was deployed to GitHub pages.
+To deploy the project, follow these steps:
-  * In the GitHub repository, navigate to the Settings tab
+  * In the GitHub repository, navigate to the Settings tab (last option in the top menu bar)
-  * From the source section drop-down menu, select the Master Branch
-  * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  * Then click on Pages in the vertical menu bar on the left.
+  * Under Build and deployment
+    * select Deploy from a branch under Source.
+    * select and main (root) under Branch.
+  * Then click on the Save button.
+  * Back in the repository, you may have to wait a while before the deployment is complete.
+  * The page can then be found under Deployments in the vertical menu bar on the right.
+  * Click on github-pages and there is a link to the page.

 Link to the project - https://alexandrah-code.github.io/ms1-MaineCoon/